MagicDogGuo/Adventurer/Readme.md

 - **`protected SaveAndLoad saveAndLoad`**: Likely used for data saving and loading logic, the specific implementation of the **`SaveAndLoad`** class is not provided in the code but may include methods for file read/write or data persistence management.

-### **GameContentAudioDatabase, GameContentImageDatabase, GameContentTextDatabase, GameContentTTSDatabase, HandToHandTutorialTTSDatabase, LevelGoalTTSDatabase, LevelPassDatabase, ResultDecideDatabase, RobotmotionDatabase, TutorialTTSDatabase**
+### **9.2.
+GameContentAudioDatabase, GameContentImageDatabase, GameContentTextDatabase, GameContentTTSDatabase, HandToHandTutorialTTSDatabase, LevelGoalTTSDatabase, LevelPassDatabase, ResultDecideDatabase, RobotmotionDatabase, TutorialTTSDatabase**

 The above classes are specific implementations of **`Database<GameContentTextRow>`**, transforming JSON into a format that is convenient to invoke.

-### **SaveAndLoad**
+### **9.3.
+SaveAndLoad**

 The **`SaveAndLoad`** class provides a series of methods for saving and loading data in JSON format.
 It uses the **`LitJson`** library to handle the serialization and deserialization of JSON data.
 This class can be widely used for data persistence in games, such as saving game settings and player progress.